Ginnel

-A ginnel is a fenced or walled alley between residential buildings that provides a pedestrian shortcut to nearby streets.
-They are typically found in suburban areas, and do not contain any business premises, unlike some other types of alley.
-Other terms include, snicket, tenfoot and snickleway.
+A ginnel is a word in various Scottish and northern English dialects describing a fenced or walled alley between residential buildings that provides a pedestrian shortcut to nearby streets.
+Ginnels are typically found in suburban areas, and do not contain any business premises, unlike some other types of alley.
+Other related terms include snicket, tenfoot and snickelway.

+Suburban streets in Sydney, Australia similarly feature "cut-throughs", which are fenced or walled passages found between residential lots that grant pedestrians easy access to nearby facilities situated on other roads.
+They may feature a nature strip and are generally secured by bollards to prevent vehicle access.

 Origins

+The earliest recorded use of the word was in 1613.